 If you’re working on the alphabet with your kids in preparation for school, this show is perfect for helping that process along.

 Bailey, Franny, Kip, and Lulu are four adorable baby animals ready to kick your child’s vocabulary and verbal skills into overdrive.
 With adventures to outer space and back in time to learn about dinosaurs, this show will be sure to captivate your 2-year-old and teach them new vocabulary along the way.
 Your little one will learn so many new words watching this silly show that you won’t be able to keep up.

 Elinor is a curious little bunny who sets out to learn the answers to a medley of questions beginning with the word “why.”
 With the help of her friends Ari, a bat, and Olive, an elephant, she will help your children answer these pressing questions as well.
 With a diversely voiced cast of characters, these pals will resonate with your children.

-Watch on PBS Kids.
+Watch Elinor Wonders Why on PBS Kids.
 Kazoops!
-Blast off with Kazoops!
 Kazoops!
 Official/YouTube

-Watch on Netflix.
-Pocoyo Pocoyo has to be one of the least irritating kids’ shows that I have experienced in my three years of toddler parenting.
+Watch Kazoops! on Netflix.
+Pocoyo Pocoyo has to be one of the least irritating kids’ shows out there.
 The simple storylines and white background allow your toddler to focus on one aspect of the story at a time, and Stephen Fry’s calming voice is a bonus for parents sick of voices that grate on your nerves.
 Following a toddler named Pocoyo, the series is full of dazzling color and life explorations.
 Watch Pocoyo on Netflix.

 With all of the pressure surrounding screen time and developing toddlers’ brains, parents may feel understandably pressed to make sure their viewing habits lend themselves to growth.
 But with shows like the ones on this list, parents can rest assured that their kids are getting something from their time in front of the tube.